tobinski/quiz-cat/readme.txt

 Once your quiz is ready to be published, Quiz Cat allows you to do so with a simple shortcode.
 Take the shortcode from our WordPress quiz plugin and paste it into any post or page on your site.
 Like magic seeds, a quiz will then sprout from the shortcode - appearing wherever you wish.

 = Internationalization =
-You should be aware that Quiz Cat offers multilingual support on both the front end and back end.
-On the font-end, our WordPress quiz plugin allows the language in your quiz to be changed using PHP filters (see "Frequently Asked Questions" for more).
-And, on the back-end, Quiz Cat provides multi-lingual support by being fully translation ready.
+You should be aware that Quiz Cat is fully translateable.

+All text strings in Quiz Cat's backend support translation.
+On the frontend, most content can be changed to fit your target audience's language, and the few things that can't be changed from the user interface can be changed with PHP Filters (see the "Frequently Asked Questions" tab for more).

-Being able to translate a quiz makes sense given the international scope of web traffic.
+Being able to translate the plugin quiz makes sense given the international scope of web traffic.
 We want your quizzes to be enjoyed by everyone who visits your site.
 And our WordPress quiz plugin can do just that, making your quizzes linguistically accessible.

 As long as we’re talking about translating quizzes with Quiz Cat, here’s a fun fact.
 Some of the creators of Quiz Cat are not native English speakers.
 Visit our website (FatCatApps.com) and you’ll see this for yourself - our founder is a native German speaker.
 So when we decided to build a WordPress quiz plugin, it was a given that multilingual support would be included.